Why This Matters to Me

 The key is to find the tools that work for you.
 To focus.

-This company is completely creator-focused, and it shows in everything they do.
+These companies are creator-focused, and it shows in everything they do.

 Remember, though, that these kinds of tools are the means, not the end.